osstotalsoft/rocket-webapp-components/README.md

 > the always-auth=true is required when using Yarn.
 It is not required
 > for npm.

-> you must have installed the following dependencies: react, react-dom, react-router-dom and react-i18next
+**Prerequisites:** react, react-dom, react-router-dom and react-i18next

 ```bash
 npm i @bit/totalsoft.react-mui.core
 ```

-Listen to this video to see how to install the core and some info about BIT_TOKEN: [Instalation and what is BIT_TOKEN](https://1drv.ms/v/s!AjNJY058hJ8vgRNx60Iq0ZJh0CR3?e=ak6waj).
+Check-out this video to see how to install this library and some info about BIT_TOKEN: [Instalation and what is BIT_TOKEN](https://1drv.ms/v/s!AjNJY058hJ8vgRNx60Iq0ZJh0CR3?e=ak6waj).

-### Leverage Bit CLI by using Azure DevOps
+## Leverage Bit CLI by using Azure DevOps

 #### The best approach of working with the core of components
 Bit platform comes with a performant CLI with which you can import, tag, and export components.
 (Of course, there are a lot of commands but for the sake of our purpose those three are enough).
 To work with components you are not supposed to have prior experience with Bit because Azure DevOps do that for you.
 But how?
 To answer, by pipeline steps we set in which there are certain commands for exporting and tagging components.
 You just have to do some changes in your components and set up a pull request.
 Afterward, the pipeline will carry your changes on Bit.